karenpayneoregon/ef-core-dateonly-timeonly/WorkingWithJsonApp/readme.md

 ﻿# Serialoze/deserialize DateOnly/TimeOnly

 Simple example using customer converters, `DateOnlyConverter` and `TimeOnlyConverter` located in the folder `Converters`.
+The converters are also in the class project `EntityCoreTimeDateUtilities`.

 ![Main](assets/main.png)